pnnl/hexwatershed/README.md

 # Contact
 We are now using the Issue (https://github.com/pnnl/hexwatershed/issues) for Q&A.
-For other types of questions, please contact Chang Liao (chang.liao@pnnl.gov).
+For more about HexWatershed, please go to (https://www.hexwatershed.org) For other types of questions, please contact Chang Liao (chang.liao@pnnl.gov).